About Us .

 AIM Resistance

-Undertake high quality strategic legal and policy advocacy on violence against women and girls and related issues.
+Undertake high quality strategic advocacy, legal and policy work on violence against women and girls and related issues.

 Our objectives: